hackclub/hackclub/workshops/rock_paper_scissors/README.md

 ### 3)Keeping the game in a loop
 ![Image](https://cloud-nmra250be.vercel.app/loop.gif)

-For this game I will using `while` loop but you can also use `for` loop!
+For this, I'll use a `while` loop but you can also use `for` loops!

-So for starters type,
+So we'll just type,
 ```
 While Player == False:
 ```